Jim Sciutto

 Biography

-He reports and provides analysis across the network's programs and platforms on all aspects of U.S. national security including foreign policy, the military, intelligence community, and the ongoing Russia investigation.
-Sciutto also serves as a fill-in anchor for several of the network's programs.
+Sciutto reports and provides analysis on all aspects of U.S. national security, including foreign policy, the military, the intelligence community, and the State Department.

 Sciutto has also served as chief of staff and senior advisor to the U.S. Ambassador to China, Gary Locke.